WasiKhann/Notion_to_Discord-Pipeline/README.md

 ### Prerequisites

 - A GitHub account
-- One or two Notion pages (publicly shared to the web)
+- One or two Notion pages (publicly shared to the web - not indexed for search engine adds "privacy")
 - One or two Discord channels with webhook URLs

 ### Setup Guide